Saturday, March 8, 2025

 What happens to me when I die?
 At that point my soul is separated from my body: "and the dust returns to the earth as it was, and the spirit (ruach) returns to God who gave it" (Eccl.
 12:7).
 My body dies and disintegrates; my spirit returns to God.

-The Bible indicates that the soul (or spirit) survives physical death.
-We are told, for example, "Do not fear those who kill the body but cannot kill the soul (psuche)" (Matt.
+That the soul or spirit survives physical death is indicated in various other biblical texts.
+We are told, for example, "do not fear those who kill the body but cannot kill the soul (psuche)" (Matt.
 10:28).
 Christ, when he died, was still alive in the spirit: "being put to death in the flesh but made alive in the spirit (pneuma), in which he went and proclaimed to the spirits in prison" (1 Pet.
 3:18-19).

-In the intermediate state (between death and resurrection) believers enjoy conscious communion with God.
+The intermediate state (between death and resurrection) is a state in which believers enjoy a conscious communion with God.
 They are dressed in white robes, speak, remember their past life, and are aware of each other and what is happening on earth (see Luke 16:19-31; 1 Thess.
 5:10; Rev. 6:9-11; 7:9; 20:4).
-This suggests that they may well have temporary physical bodies.[12]
+This suggests that they may well have temporary physical bodies.

 In the Bible the interim realm of departed souls is called sheol (Hebrew, Old Testament) or hades (Greek, New Testament).
 Although sheol/hades is often translated as “hell”, it is generally a neutral realm for all departed souls, whether saved or lost, before the final judgment.
 The more permanent biblical “hell”, the fiery place for the wicked after the final judgment, is denoted by the Greek word Gehenna (cf. Matt.
 5:22) or as “the lake of fire” (Rev. 20:13-15).

 Sheol/Hades is subdivided in two places, one for the saved (“paradise”) and one for the unsaved.
-This is evident in Jesus’s parable of Lazarus and the rich man.
-After death, their souls went to sheol/hades.
-However, Lazarus was carried by angels to Abraham’s bosom, whereas the rich man went to a place of torment, separated from Lazarus by a great chasm (Luke 16: 19-30).
+This is evident in Jesus’s parable of Lazarus and the rich man, whose souls both went to sheol/hades, but Lazarus was carried by angels to Abraham’s bosom, whereas the rich man went to a place of torment, separated from Lazarus by a great chasm (Luke 16: 19-30).

 The Resurrection of Human Bodies

 Since the spirit survives bodily death, it cannot be identified with the body.
 Nevertheless, the biblical view of man indicates a strong connection between the body and the immaterial spirit.
-During our earthly life, the two are closely united into a living soul.
-The separation of the human body and soul is unnatural.
-Although it occurs at death, when the soul continues alone, the soul is ultimately to be reunited with a renewed body.
+In our earthly life, the two are integrally united into a living soul.
+The separation of human body and soul is unnatural.
+Although it occurs at death, when the soul continues alone, the soul is ultimately to be re-united with a renewed body.

 The future resurrection of all humans, when Christ returns, just before the final judgment, is an essential doctrine of Christianity.
 For example, Jesus said: